SugarpIum/SugarpIum/README.md

 ## 🍀 BYI
  - I am AFK 99% of the time and usually only talk to people I am already friends with or people that are in the species I am in
- - I sit at the sign.
-I do not like people who take the spot or cover me so please don't, if I nicely ask you to move and you don't I will hide you
+ - I don't have a cover/touch discomfort but I really hate when people cover me so please don't
  - I am pretty childish and make a LOT of toilet humour jokes
  - I swear a lot and often make sexual jokes
  - I do not let anyone other than my friends use my supporter perks.
 If you ask I will ignore you
  - I use 'guys', 'dude', 'bro' and 'girl' in a gender neutral way
  - I cannot understand extreme typing quirks, please provide a translation or I will not interact with you
  - I am spiritually fictionkin and have been for 5 years, if you insult my kins I will take it personally
- - I don't care what fandoms you are in as long as you do not support problematic people or characters
+ - I don't care what fandoms you are in as long as you do not support problematic people or characters (apart from like...
+DSMP and Okegom.
+Y'all can fuck off)
  - I use the hide button liberally, if you piss me off I will hide you, it's just how I roll

 ![gif](https://i.imgur.com/6mNH3v6.gif)